SEO forMassage Therapists

-If you have a small budget, need a more affordable solution, and are willing to invest some time to learn, consider a DIY platform like the one offered by Jess.
+If you have a small budget, need a more affordable solution, and are willing to invest some time to learn, consider a DIY SEO software tool like the one offered by Jess.
 For $29 per month, you get step-by-step instructions that show you exactly how to optimize your massage therapy website yourself, analytics tracking that measures your results, and access to “Office Hours” webinars to get tips from our spa and massage SEO experts.

 How Does SEO Make My Massage Website Rank Better?

 SEO involves making small changes to the pages on your bodywork website that makes them more likely to rank higher in the search engines.
 When users type in keywords like “massage therapist near me,” they are really asking the question, “Where can I get a massage near me?”
 Pages that answer this question well, load quickly, securely, and without any errors, and are viewed as more trustworthy by search engines are more likely to rank higher in search engine results when people search for a massage or spa near them.
 In theory, it’s pretty straightforward, but it takes time to SEO your massage therapy website.
 It involves:

 - Making sure your current website thoroughly describes all of the types of massage services you provide

 - Showing your massage practice website is authoritative and trustworthy

 - Developing new content on your website that describes your massage services in more detail or that educates your prospects and customers about the latest trends in stress and pain relief.

 The above outcomes are achieved through SEO tactics called on-page optimization, technical SEO, link building, and content development.